Type-safe bitwise operations - TL;DR

 // pseudo code

-Tests if two values have common bits set.
+Tests if two values have at least one common bits set.

 // pseudo code